 c.
 Appeal to the President

-- The appeal to the President must be made in writing, must set forth one or more of the bases outlined above, and must be submitted within five (5) business days of the date of the final written decision by the Vice President for Student Life and Dean of Students.
+- The appeal to the President or their designee must be made in writing, must set forth one or more of the bases outlined above, and must be submitted within five (5) business days of the date of the final written decision by the Vice President for Student Life and Dean of Students or his/her designee.

-- The appeal shall be a review of the record only, and no new meeting with the Respondent or any alleged victim will be held.
+- The appeal shall be a review of the record only, and no new meeting with the Respondent or the Complainant will be held.

-- The President may affirm the original finding and sanction; affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to the decision maker to correct a procedural or factual defect; or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
-The President’s decision shall be issued in writing to the Respondent within a reasonable time period, ordinarily within ten (10) business days.
-The President’s decision shall be the final decision of the Institute.
+- The President or their designee may affirm the original finding and sanction; affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to any lower decision maker to correct a procedural or factual defect; or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
+The President or their designee’s decision shall be issued in writing to the parties within a reasonable time period, ordinarily within ten (10) business days.
+The President or their designee's decision shall be the final decision of the Institute.

-- Should the Respondent wish to appeal the President’s decision, he or she may appeal to the Board of Regents in accordance with the Board of Regents Policy 6.26.
+- Should the Respondent or Complainant (where applicable) wish to appeal the final Institute decision, they may request review by the Board of Regents in accordance with the Board of Regents' Policy on Discretionary Review.